coreymjacobs/tca9548a/README.md

 <b>const TCA9548A = require('./tca9548a');</b>

 //module is constructed via Class so first call a new instance
-//device is automatically intialized and ready to use
+//device is automatically initialized and ready to use
 //addr defaults to 0x70 and bus defaults to 1
 //
 <b>const tca9548a_1 = new TCA9548A({addr: 0x70, bus: 1});</b>